-Once the child reaches the age of three, when services under the Individualized Family Service Plan are completed, Allowable Amounts, as otherwise covered under this Plan, will be available.
+Once the child reaches the age of three, when services under the Individualized Family Service

+Plan are completed, Benefits are available as otherwise covered under this Plan.
 All contractual provisions of this Plan will apply, including but not limited to, defined terms, limitations and exclusions, and benefit maximums.

-Please contact a BCBSTX Personal Health Assistant toll-free at (800) 252-8039 for additional information.
+Contact a Blue Cross and Blue Shield of Texas Personal Health Assistant at (800) 252-8039 for additional information.